 Strengthening Exercises – this allows the muscles in the affected area to regain their full strength, a vital step towards full recovery.

 If you have any questions please feel free to contact our office located in Tuscaloosa, and Fayette, AL .
-We offer the newest diagnostic tools and technology to treat your foot and ankle needs.
+We offer the newest diagnostic tools and technology to treat your foot needs.

 Causes